JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-run-tests.md

 expect fun determineCurrentRuntime(): CurrentRuntime
 ```

 The function should have separate implementations for each supported platform.
-Otherwise, the build would fail.
+Otherwise, the build will fail.
 As well as implementing this function on each platform, you should provide tests.
-Let's see how to do it both on Android
-and iOS.
+Let's create them for Android and iOS.

 #### For Android

-1. In `androidMain`, create a new `org.kmp.testing/AndroidRuntime.kt` file.
+1. In the `androidMain/kotlin` folder, create a new `org.kmp.testing` directory.
-2. Add the actual implementation of the expected function:
+2. In this directory, create the `AndroidRuntime.kt` file and update it with the actual implementation of the expected
+   `determineCurrentRuntime()` function:

     ```kotlin
     actual fun determineCurrentRuntime(): CurrentRuntime {